openssl/openssl/.github/ISSUE_TEMPLATE/bug_report.md

 Other issues:

-    If it isn't a build issue, example code or commands to manifest the issue is highly appreciated.
+    If it isn't a build issue, example code or commands to reproduce the issue is highly appreciated.

 Please remember to put ``` lines before and after any commands plus -->